MarcoGrivol/dsw1/README.md

-# Web Development for a Bycicle Rental Application
+# Web Development for a Bicycle Rental Application
-A REST API for a bycicle rental application using Java for backend development.
+A REST API for a bicycle rental application using Java for backend development.

 Server: Servlet, JSP, JSTL & JDBC